-The Hacker’s Guide to Customer Experience.
+The Hacker’s Guide to CX.
 CX complexity depends on the needs each business or project has.
 We hope this free eBook helps you better understand how to make a successful customer experience program to gather insightful data and turn your customers into advocates of your brand.

-If you want to learn more about which CX metrics are the best ones for your business and what is considered a strong score, download our free eBook.
+If you want to learn more about which satisfaction metrics are the best ones for your business and what is considered a strong score, download our free eBook.

 Advantages of using customer satisfaction metrics

-There are several benefits of measuring CSAT metrics; let us look at some of the key ones.
+There are several benefits of measuring satisfaction metrics; let us look at some of the key ones.

 1. Loyal customers

 Happy customers stay loyal and increase revenue.
 They always return when the like a product or service and are satisfied with the offered performance and customer service.
 Using these customer satisfaction metrics, you can find out your loyal and satisfied customers.
 You can reach out to dissatisfied ones to know their reasons and take actions to make them happy.

 With NPS surveys, you can understand who your promoters, detractors, and passives are.
 With your promoters, you can use them to amplify your brand and positives.
 They are your brand’s best advocates, and you should leverage them as such.
 For passives, you can take measures to nudge them into becoming promoters.
 This could be via discounts, offers, early product previews, various benefits, etc. It would help if you worked more on detractors, going to the core reasons behind their dissatisfaction and less than favorable experience.
 This will help improve the overall CX and satisfaction levels.